DLGs or discuss launch gliders, gained a lot of popularity lately, for the size and performance they offer.

 This is actually a Mosquito-Class glider so the wingspan is only 0.75-meters.

 It was designed back in the ’00s as an HLG with a V-Tail and modified for the discuss launch after.
-It features a wide oval wing that maximises the wing area at and handling performance.
+It features a wide oval wing that maximizes the wing area at and handling performance.

 There are no ailerons but with the dihedral of the wing, it steers greatly with the Rudder and Elevator.
 Additionally, it needs only 2 servos that lower the value of the gears that you use for this glider.